JetBrains/teamcity-documentation/topics/upgrade-notes.md

 * Bundled dotCover and ReSharper CLT have been upgraded to version 2020.2.4.
 * The deprecated Visual Studio 2003 build runner is disabled in TeamCity.
 We recommend using the [.NET](net.md) runner instead.
 If you were actively using the VS 2003 runner and cannot easily migrate to the .NET runner, please let us know about it via any of our [feedback channels](https://teamcity-support.jetbrains.com/hc/en-us).

+### Other updates

+* Docker images of the TeamCity Windows agents are now based on version 1909 instead of 1809.
+Currently, Windows agents are published for versions 1903 and 1909.
+* [Email Notifier](notifications.md#Email+Notifier) now uses the same versions of the TLS protocol as supported by the current TeamCity server's JVM.

 ## Changes from 2020.1.4 to 2020.1.5